 When Do Wisdom Teeth Grow In?

-Most San Francisco patients will have all of their adult teeth by the time they’re 13.
-But the wisdom teeth are the last to erupt, probably to replace teeth that our ancestors lost to infection and lack of dental care.
+Most San Francisco patients will have all of their adult teeth by the time they’re 13 years old, with the wisdom teeth being the last to erupt.
 Your wisdom teeth usually begin to erupt when you’re between 18 to 24 years old.
-Although San Francisco patients of all ages come in for wisdom tooth removal, the sooner you come in for treatment, the less risk you’ll develop more serious symptoms.
+Although San Francisco patients of all ages come in for wisdom tooth removal, the sooner you come in for treatment, the less the risk you’ll develop more serious symptoms.